 Your L G P S benefits are made up of:

-a pension that, after leaving, increases every year in line with the cost of living for the rest of your life, and
+a pension that increases every year in line with the cost of living for the rest of your life, and

-the option to exchange part of your pension for a tax-free lump sum paid when you take your pension benefits.
+the option for you to exchange part of your pension for a tax-free lump sum paid when you take your benefits.

 How is my pension worked out?